 This weeknight- and wallet-friendly dish has a simple yet powerful, tongue-tantalizing sauce.
 And while it's typically served as part of a large banchan spread, it's equally at home as a main course supported by a hearty vegetable side.
 So what are you waiting for?
 Try this tofu tonight.

-If you can't locate Korean red-pepper flakes, substitute standard crushed red pepper flakes.
-For a milder version of the dish, start with 1/2 teaspoon rather than 1 teaspoon of red pepper flakes.
+If you can't locate Korean red pepper flakes, substitute standard crushed red pepper flakes.
+For a milder version of the dish, start with 1/2 teaspoon rather than 1 teaspoon red pepper flakes.

 1 teaspoon minced garlic

 2 teaspoons sesame seeds, toasted and lightly crushed in a mortar and pestle or spice grinder

 3 tablespoons soy sauce

 - Rinse the tofu, then place the whole block in a medium saucepan and cover with cool water.
 Bring to a simmer, then cover the pot and reduce the heat to the lowest setting to keep the tofu warm until serving time.